 I imagine, after hearing that story, you won’t have to be told how to find your purpose or how to identify it or how to surrender to it.
 If it’s a big purpose, you will be big in its accomplishment.
 If it’s an unselfish purpose, you will be unselfish in accomplishing it.
 And if it’s an honest purpose, you will be honest and honourable in the accomplishment of it.

 But as long as you live, don’t ever forget that while you may succeed beyond your fondest hopes and your greatest expectations, you will never succeed beyond the purpose to which you are willing to surrender.
 Furthermore, your surrender will not be complete until you have formed the habit of doing things that failures don’t like to do.

 Final notes on the Common Denominator of Success

 There is something peculiar about the author.
 First of all, It is almost impossible to find a picture or extra biographical evidence of his life beyond this speech.
 This leaves me rather surprised.
 While it is not strictly necessary to know the artist to judge his craft, I like to know if an author “walk the talk” or not.
 For instance, a classic self-help author like Napoleon Hills (Think and Grow Rich) is reported as a great self-help scammer.
 As such, while you can still benefit from the contents, it is important to do some background checks on such authors.

-Regarding the speech, while it was specifically written for sales agents and did not try to be politically correct, it undoubtedly touches key pain points in everyone life and work.
-It also brings to the attention the importance of “habits”, something I have only recently learned about reading the excellent book by James Clear, Atomic Habits (2018).
+Regarding the speech, while it was specifically written for sales agents and did not try to be politically correct, it undoubtedly touches on key pain points in everyone’s life and work.
+It also brings to my attention the importance of “habits”, something I have only recently learned about reading the excellent book by James Clear, Atomic Habits (2018).
 I, therefore, suggest keeping it as a key tool in your arsenal.